nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 I wil not go in this blog post into installing or the benefits of a VPN but I will just mention one.

 Because we have the django admin site in a subdomain <https://p.example.com> we could make it only accessible from the VPN.
 The right way of doing that is with something called a DNS challenge.
 Regrettably the set of tools that we are using (Namecheap+Caddy) make this a tad more complicated than with others (GoDaddy+NGINX).
 A simple enough way of doing it would be:

-1. Expose <https://p.exampe.com> and get the certificate as usual
+1. Expose <https://p.exampe.com> and let Caddy get the certificate as usual
-2. Change the A record in your DNS provider of <https://p.example.com> to point to the private IP in the VPN That's it for three months your certificate is valid and <https://p.example.com> is only accessible from the VPN.
+2. Change the A record in your DNS provider of <https://p.example.com> to point to the private IP in the VPN.

+That's it for three months your certificate is valid and <https://p.example.com> is only accessible from the VPN.

 ## Extra B: Infrastructure defined by code